 with methylphenidate, such as Ritalin, are approved for children age 6 and

 older.
-A doctor may prescribe Ritalin for a child under age 6 based on the
+A doctor may prescribe methylphenidate for a child under age 6 based on the

 child's specific needs.

-is often the preferred choice for treating ADHD, because it has fewer side
+is often the first choice for treating ADHD.

 and amphetamine (Adderall) is usually the second choice when the person does